ligulfzhou/flask-restaurant-demo/README.md

 flask-restaurant
 ================
-this is the project for (  ) that i build it all by own.
+this is the project for (Da Chuang) that i build it all by own.

 IT IS STILL UNDER DEVELOPMENT